bmguillo/IAM_Tutorial/README.md

 ### Pre-requisite #2: Assign access within access group via access policies for the team

--	Access groups can be (devs, testers)
+-	Access groups can be (developers, testers)
 - Add users to assign to the access group
 -	Assign users
 -	Access policies